CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

      new capability is turned off.
 You can create an option file with your preferred configuration in **configuration/scripts/options**.

 #.
-If your tracer depends on ocean or atmosphere forcing, use isotopes as an example
+If your tracer depends on ocean or atmosphere forcing

    - Initialize the sources and sinks in **icedrv_flux.F90**